Parents want to protect daughters—focus not only on sex and emotions but also suicide.

 When you hear a parent wondering how they can protect their daughter, a lot of people's minds automatically go to thinking about the way that boys may prey upon the girl or young woman.
-These concerns can range from natural heartbreaks that they will go through, to differing emotional engagements between boys and girls who are at different emotional developmental stages even though they are of the same chronological age, to real acts of sexual violence including sexual assault and rape.
-These are aspects that parents are naturally concerned about for their daughters.
+These concerns can range from natural heartbreaks that they will go through to differing emotional engagements between boys and girls who are at different emotional developmental stages, even though they are of the same chronological age, to acts of sexual violence, assault, and rape.

 However, there is another area that is not talked about as much.
-There is another way that parents need to think about how they protect their daughters.
+There is another way parents need to think about how they protect their daughters.
 As it is not talked about as much and as it is often clouded in deeper senses of shame, parents may not even think about what they can or need to do to protect their daughter.
 The area of protection needed is against the prevalence of suicide attempts.
 Here are some statistics that are shocking in this regard:

 - "I'm going to kill myself."